How does alcohol affect sleep?

 3. The effect of alcohol on sleep

-4. Tips for drinking alcohol before bed
+4. Tips for drinking alcohol before sleep

 5. Conclusion